mclaughlin-thomas/Mastering-Node.js-CH6/README.md

 Updated to Ch5 proj
-With the updated server.ts and handler.ts, the Express router filters out the favicon request and passes on all other HTTP get reqs to our function basicHandler
+With the updated server.ts and handler.ts, the Express router filters out the favicon request and passes on all other HTTP get reqs to our function basicHandler.

+That handler uses Node.js IncomingMessage and ServerResponse types even though Express is used to route the requests.

-Pickup 267
+Pickup 267: Understanding Streams